systematic-magic/AgingPubMed/editorials_html.rst

 	- Check that words "Figure" or "Fig." as well as number (and letter) are hyperlinked.

-	- Check that each figure has at least 1 callout in the text.
+	- Check that figure has at least 1 callout in the text.

-	- Check that figure callouts appear in linear order throughout the manuscript.
-1, 2, 3 and so on.
-Once a figure has initially been called out, it can be called out again in any order.
-For example, 1, 2, 3, 1, 2, 4 is OK.

-	If one or more callouts are missing or are being called out of linear order in the text, please contact author.

-11.6.
-Check that figures and their legends are displaying properly in pop-out window
+11.5.
+Check that figure and its legend are displaying properly in pop-out window

 	.. image:: /_static/html_fig_popout.png
    	  	:alt: Figure number